maratai/craftery/sff.md

 # Science Fiction
 - C. J. Cherryh.
 Alliance-Union series.
 Most of these are **to-read**.
-  - *Hellburner*.
+  - *Heavy Time* and *Hellburner*.
+  - *Merchanter's Luck*.
   - *Tripoint*.
-- C. J. Cherryn. *Cloud's Rider*.
-FInisterre series.
+- C. J. Cherryn. *Rider at the Gate* and *Cloud's Rider*.
+Finisterre series.
 Both alien science fiction *and* a send-up of the Magical Horse Companion fantasy trope.

 # Space Opera
 - Iain M. Banks. *Use of Weapons*.
 The Culture (series).
 I haven't read this yet.
 (In fact, the only Culture novels I've read are *The Player of Games* and *Surface Detail*.)